Top 5 storylines to watch at Michigan football's 2024 spring game

 4. Defensive identity

-Michigan's defense was as dominant as could be a season ago, ranked No. 1 in the nation in both total defense and scoring defense.
+Michigan's defense was as dominant as could be a season ago, ranked No. 1 in the nation in both total yards and scoring.

-However, not only does the unit lose three linemen, both starting linebackers and two defensive backs from that group, but the defensive coordinator, and position coaches from all three of those units are now gone after joining former U-M head coach Jim Harbaugh in L-A with the Chargers.
+However, not only does the unit lose three linemen, both starting linebackers and two defensive backs from that group, but the defensive coordinator, and position coaches from all three units are now gone after joining former U-M coach Jim Harbaugh with the Los Angeles Chargers.

-Though nearly the entire side of the ball was overhauled, the idea is the philosophy shouldn't change too much with longtime NFL mind Wink Martindale coming in as the new defensive coordinator.
-He orchestrated the multi-faceted defense in Baltimore for years, which is where the Wolverines' previous two DCs in Mike MacDonald and Minter both learned the system under him.
+Though nearly the entire side of the ball was overhauled, the idea is the philosophy shouldn't change too much with longtime NFL mind Wink Martindale coming in as the new coordinator.
+He orchestrated the multi-faceted defense in Baltimore for years, which is where the Wolverines' previous two DCs, Mike Macdonald and Jesse Minter, both learned the system under him.

-The main difference, however, is Martindale blitzed on 45% of all drop backs last season — the second-highest rate in the NFL − while Minter's rate of sending an extra man (22.9% of passing plays) was nearly half that.
-As opposed to mixing and matching various zones, Martindale isn't afraid to show and send Cover 1 or Cover 0 in a press-man situation.
+The main difference, however, is Martindale blitzed on 45% of all drop backs last season with the New York Giants — the second-highest rate in the NFL — while Minter's rate of sending an extra man (22.9% of passing plays) was nearly half that.
+Martindale isn't afraid to show and send Cover 1 or Cover 0 blitzes in a press-man situation.

-U-M's defense should be talented enough to handle it, even if Rod Moore − who Martindale compared to former All Pro Eric Weddle − did suffer an injury which will require surgery.
+U-M's defense should be talented enough to handle it, even after Rod Moore — who Martindale compared to former All Pro Eric Weddle — will require surgery for an injury.

 How does Martindale use his new toys?
 Who else pops now that there's room for so many new faces?
-Keep an eye out for TJ Guy and Enow Etta on the line, Jaydon Hood in the middle and defensive backs DJ Waller and Jyaire Hill in the secondary.
+Keep an eye out for TJ Guy and Enow Etta on the line, Jaydon Hood in the middle of the second level and defensive backs DJ Waller and Jyaire Hill in the secondary.

 [ MUST LISTEN: Make "Hail Yes!" your go-to Michigan Wolverines podcast, available anywhere you listen to podcasts (Apple, Spotify) ]